Paradeduction in Axiomatic Formal Systems: Conclusion

-In addition to that, our paper also presents some contributions to belief revision theory.
+In addition to that, our paper is related to belief revision theory, given that uses of consistent sets seems to be similar to some operations in belief revision theory, especially those of contraction and revision studied and developed in \cite{agm}.
 The main account of belief revision theory is the AGM approach.
 In it, theories are defined as sets closed under the consequence relation of classical logic.
 Thus any inconsistent theory is a trivial theory and the source of the inconsistency cannot be localized, making contraction\footnote{The contraction of a proposition $\alpha$ from a theory $\Gamma$ is a theory $\Gamma'$ that does not contain - and does not imply - $\alpha$, but it is in some sense similar to $\Gamma$.} a somewhat arbitrary operation.
 Furhmann\footnote{Cf. \cite{fuhrmann}.} develops a framework that is independent of classical logic.
 Hence, he can, in principle, accommodate inconsistent theories.
-But only in the sense that it allows to localize the inconsistency and then to perform a contraction to restore the theory's consistency.
-Indeed he claims that ``restoring consistency is one of the major, if not the principal reason for contracting a theory"\footnote{\cite{fuhrmann}, p.
-187.}.
+But only in the sense that it allows him to localize the inconsistency and then to perform a contraction to restore the theory's consistency.
+Indeed, he claims that ``restoring consistency is one of the major, if not the principal reason for contracting a theory."\footnote{\cite{fuhrmann}, p.
+187.}

-Paraconsistentization offers a different approach.
+Paraconsistentization offers an alternative approach.
 When facing an inconsistent theory, we can paraconsistentize the original explosive logic, and reason with the consistent subsets of the theory.
 So, there is no need to contract a belief from a theory.
 The pragmatic advantage of one approach over the other has to be established on a case by case analysis.
 From a philosophical point of view, however, paraconsistentization shows that it is possible to reason with inconsistent theories without removing any of its propositions.
+So, discussions regarding legal procedures as remarked in \cite{newton} or philosophical disputes can be regulated by our methodology of concentrating on consistent sets.
+It is also possible to explain early uses of calculus in a similar way.
+However, in this paper we have not explored these fruitful relationships further.